-Comparisons of standardized CPUE trends between Korean and Japanese longline fisheries by CCSBT statistical area (areas 8 and 9) are shown in Fig. 1-8.
-Korean CPUE was based on age-aggregated (all ages), operational (set-by-set) catch and effort data (Hoyle et al. 2017) while Japanese core vessels CPUE was based on data aggregated by 5x5 degree square and age (age 4+) (Itoh and Takahashi 2017).
-Japanese core vessels CPUE was separately calculated for area 8 and for area 9 considering spatiotemporal overlaps of operations of Japanese fishery with Korean fishery for comparison (Lee et al. 2014).
-Note the core vessels CPUE was computed by using the equation exp(intercept + year + yeararea + (lat 35year + lat40year)/2) - 0.2 with GLM standardization estimates (cf. Informal Record of the June 2017 CPUE Web Meeting).
+Comparisons of standardized CPUE trends between Korean and Japanese longline fisheries by CCSBT statistical area (Areas 8 and 9) are shown in Fig. 1-8.
+Korean CPUE was based on age-aggregated (all ages), operational (set-by-set) catch and effort data (Hoyle et al. 2020) while Japanese core vessels CPUE was based on data aggregated by 5x5 degree square and age (age 4+) (Itoh and Takahashi 2020).
+Japanese core vessels CPUE was separately calculated for Area 8 and for Area 9 considering spatiotemporal overlaps of operations of Japanese fishery with Korean fishery for comparison (Lee et al. 2014).
+Note the core vessels CPUE was computed by using the equation $exp(intercept + year + yeararea + (lat35year + lat40year)/2)^3$ with GLM standardization estimates (cf. Informal Record of the June 2017 CPUE Web Meeting). "glmm" and "GAM" are based on the core vessels data and the Base model except analyses were based on GLMM and GAM, respectively (Tomoyuki Itoh, pers. comm.)

-For both areas 8 and 9, trends of the Korean CPUE series appeared similar to those of the Japanese core vessels CPUE series and the consistency between the trends seemed reasonable, although there were some divergence/differences in trend between two series.
+For both areas 8 and 9, overall trends of the Korean CPUE series appeared similar to those of the Japanese core vessels CPUE series and the consistency between the trends seemed reasonable up to about 2014, although there were some divergence/differences in trend between Korean and Japanese CPUE.
+However, after 2014, these divergence/differences are getting larger, especially in 2018 and 2019.

+2. Recruitment indices:

-2. Recruitment indices (Australia purse seine fishery and its related indices):
+Australia purse seine fishery

-Changes of catch (in weight) per effort and age composition of Australia purse seine fishery catches were plotted in Figs. 2-1 and 2-2.
-Although interpretation of the CPUE of this fishery is contentious, monitoring changes of the CPUE merits having some insight into status of juvenile fish along with the aerial survey index (below).
+Changes of catch (in weight, t) per effort and age composition of Australia purse seine fishery catches were plotted in Figs. 2-1 and 2-2, respectively.
+Although interpretation of the CPUE of this fishery is contentious, monitoring changes of the CPUE merits having some insight into status of juvenile fish along with other recruitment indices.

-Both catch per shot and catch per searching hours appeared to decline gradually from 1999/00 to 2008/09 seasons (Fig. 2-1).
-This decline of juvenile fish probably corresponded to very low recruitments that were observed in the GTI and Japanese longline CPUE (Figs. 1-1, 1-4, and 1-5 for the longline, and Fig. 3-1 for the GTI).
-There were large upturns of both CPUEs observed in 2009/10 season, then the CPUEs decreased toward 2011/12 and show increasing trends afterward.
-Both CPUEs in 2015/16 season were higher than the past 5-year means over 2011-15.
-Although complete data for 2016/17 season have not yet been available, both data points of catch/search hours and for catch/shot dropped from 2015/16 season to December 2016.
+Both catch per shot and catch per searching hour appeared to decline gradually from 1999/00 to 2008/09 seasons (Fig. 2-1).
+This decline of juvenile fish probably corresponded to very low recruitments that were observed in the grid-type trolling index (TRG) and Japanese longline CPUE (Figs. 1-1, 1-4, and 1-5 for the longline, and Fig. 3-1 for the TRG).
+There were large upturns of both CPUEs observed in 2009/10 season, then the CPUEs decreased toward